Reckless Ambition: Explaining Moscow's Attempts to Interfere in the 2016 U.S. Presidential Election

 - Lecturer: Kimberly Marten is the Ann Whitney Olin Professor of Political Science at Barnard College, Columbia University, and the Director of the Program on U.S.-Russia Relations at Columbia’s Harriman Institute.
 In March 2017 the Council on Foreign Relations published her special report, Reducing Tensions between Russia and NATO.
 She has written four books, most recently Warlords: Strong-Arm Brokers in Weak States (Cornell, 2012).
 She is a frequent media commentator, and appeared on “The Daily Show” with Jon Stewart.
 She earned her undergraduate degree at Harvard and Ph.D. at Stanford.
 She is a member of the Council on Foreign Relations.

-- Organiser: Uppsala Forum on Democracy, Peace and Justice, the Institute for Russian and Eurasian Studies (IRES) and Uppsala Association of International Affairs
+- Organiser: Uppsala Forum on Democracy, Peace and Justice, the Institute for Russian and Eurasian Studies (IRES), the Swedish Institute for North American Studies (SINAS), and Uppsala Association of International Affairs

 - Contact person: Jevgenija Gehsbarga